ABOUT Tim Mehigan

 Journal Editorial Boards and Manuscript Review

-Editor (with Gerhard Schulz), Australian and New Zealand Studies in German Language and Literature, Peter Lang (Oxford): 2011–
+Editor (with Richard Millington, Victoria U of Wellington, NZ), Australian and New Zealand Studies in German Language and Literature, Peter Lang (Oxford): 2011–

-Editorial Board: Seminar: A Journal of Germanic Studies (University of Toronto), Otago German Studies (U of Otago), Journal of European Studies (University of Kent, 2005–13)
+Editorial Board: Seminar: A Journal of Germanic Studies (University of Toronto), Otago German Studies (U of Otago, Dunedin, NZ), Journal of European Studies (University of Kent, UK, 2005–13)

 Regular manuscript reviewer: Colloquia Germanica (USA), German Quarterly (USA), Gegenwartsliteratur (USA), Studies in 20th Century Literature (USA), Modernism/Modernity (UK), Literature Compass (US), Intellectual History Review (Australia), Sprachkunst (Austria), The Australian Review of Books (Australia), The Explicator (UK).